rvojcik/vault-certificate-deploy/README.md

 # vault-cert-deploy

-Deploy SSL certificates from HashiCorp's Vault secret server Script is able to deploy certificates from KV store of Vault.
+Deploy SSL certificates from HashiCorp's Vault secret server Script is able to deploy certificates from KV store of Vault or when you use issue version of script it use PKI secret storage.

 As auth method is used [Approle](https://www.vaultproject.io/docs/auth/approle.html "Vault Approle Doc"), you need role and secret id deployed to server from different systems/locations.
 More